ES870/sepsis-managment-dqn/README.md

 This project develops a reinforcement learning framework to optimize intravenous fluid and vasopressor administration for septic shock patients in the ICU.
 Using the AmsterdamUMCdb dataset, we applied a Deep Q-Network (DQN) architecture in combination with patient clustering to personalize intervention strategies.

+> ⚠️ **Data Disclaimer**: This project uses AmsterdamUMCdb, a de-identified ICU dataset.
+Full access requires registration and approval.
+No raw data is included in this repository.

 ---

 ## 📁 Project Structure